OriginProtocol/bigquery-etl/README.md

     FLASK_APP=main flask db upgrade

 Start the app.
-At startup it will create the database schema if it wasn't already populated.
+At startup it will create the database schema if it wasn't already created.
-It will expose a local server at http://127.0.0.1:8000 and will start a background thread that continuously polls for new blocks, extract data and publish the data to BigQuery.
+It will expose a local server at http://127.0.0.1:8000 and will start a background thread that continuously polls for new blocks, extracts data and publishes the data to BigQuery.

     python main.py

-App Engine in prod uses gunicorn to start the app.
+In prod, App Engine uses gunicorn to start the app.
 You can test that by running:

     gunicorn main:app